Lucien de Montagnac: Sidi-Brahim

 On September 21, 1845, Montagnac was the senior commander of the Nemours post (province of Oran), today Ghazaouet.
-Responding to the call of neighbouring tribes who feared a raid led by Abd el-Kader, Lieutenant-Colonel Montagnac with 450 men of the 15th Léger moved into the area (390 men from the 8th Battalion of Chasseurs [Fr] d'Orléans and 60 men from the 2nd Hussar Regiment [Fr]).
+Responding to the call of neighboring tribes who feared a raid led by Abd el-Kader, Lieutenant-Colonel Montagnac with 450 men of the 15th Léger moved into the area (390 from the 8th Battalion of Chasseurs d'Orléans and 60 from the 2nd Hussar Regiment).
 Drawn into an ambush, he was attacked by horsemen led by Abd-el-Kader.
 The column was almost entirely destroyed and a hundred men were taken prisoner.
 Montagnac, who was leading the troops, was killed in the fighting.

 His body was torn to shreds and his head cut off by Abd-el-Kader's troops, as were all the heads of the French soldiers killed in combat, two hundred and fifty in all.
 The prisoners were forced to carry the heads coated with honey (to preserve them) to the camp of the victors, then to arrange them in a circle.
 A feast was held around the heads; Abd-el-Kader sent them to the king of Morocco, to signal his strength.

-The defeat of Montagnacs command, left a company of carabiniers isolated, had managed to reach the marabout of Sidi Brahim where they made a last stand.
-Remnant was poorly supplied lacking, water, food and ammunition having only a bottle of absinthe between them, they had to drink their urine to quench their thirst and deprived of ammunition, they cut their last bullets into four.
-Abd-el-Kader, who personally led this attack, ordered several French prisoners to be killed, had previously sent several letters written in French to the 80 carabiniers to promise them their lives if they agreed to surrender.
+The company of carabiniers that remained in the bivouac had managed to reach the marabout of Sidi Brahim where they resisted the attacks of the algerians.
+The men had only a bottle of absinthe for them, they had to drink their urine to quench their thirst; deprived of ammunition, they cut their last bullets into four.
+Abd-el-Kader, who himself led this attack, although he ordered several French prisoners to be killed, sent several letters written in French to the 80 carabiniers to promise them their lives if they agreed to surrender; they refused.

+The Emir Abd El Kader had the head of Captain Dutertre cut off, taken prisoner and brought before the marabout to demand the surrender of the Chasseurs.
+Despite everything, Dutertre had time to exhort the survivors to fight to the death.

+Towards the evening of the 2nd day, Captain Géreaux, the only officer who had not been killed with Lieutenant Chappedelaine, went out with his soldiers to head towards Djemaâ Ghazaouet.
+A few kilometres from the camp, this troop could not resist the confrontation with Berber fighters.
+The Chasseurs made their way through the hundreds of enemies gathered.
+Captain Géreaux was killed and of his 82 men, only 11 survived, including a hussar.